 Thankfully, God in His faithfulness is always helping us fill in the gaps!

 How to pray using Bible Verses

-Okay, let’s jump into a few of those prayer keys.
+Okay, let’s jump into a few keys that will help you pray more confidently.

 1. Find scriptures in the Bible that reference what you’re praying about.

 For example, if you’re praying about your marriage, find Bible Verses about marriage.

 Similarly, if you’re praying about healing, find Bible verses on healing.